 When open, the hub will house all core and support staff for the Institute, plus 150 researchers from industry and academia.
 Construction on the hub started in May 2019, and is led by principle contractor Mace, working with our construction delivery partner UKRI-STFC.

 Designed and specified by leading researchers to deliver a world class laboratory space, the Institute will be home to groups of researchers from spoke universities, collaborators and colleagues from industry.

-First – Correlated imaging and mass spectrometry labs, including the world’s most stable space for electron microscopy.
+First – Correlated Imaging and Biological Mass Spectrometry labs, including the world’s most stable space for electron microscopy.
 In these labs, we will deliver and test innovations in electron microscopy, and deliver the world’s first time resolved TEM for life science.

 Second – Social and write up spaces – built to encourage networking, this space will become a hub at Harwell for researchers from across campus to meet and collaborate.

-Third – Structural Biology and Next Generation Chemistry for Medicine laboratories.
+Third – Structural Biology and Next Generation Chemistry for Medicine labs.